line-em/book-blog-ts/src/content/books/2023/04_Legends_And_Lattes.md

 ---
-title: "Legends & Lattes"
+title: 'Legends & Lattes'
-author: "Travis Baldree"
+author: 'Travis Baldree'
-year: "2023"
+year: '2023'
-month: "February"
+month: 'February'
 score: 3
 image: ./images/books23/legendsandlattes.jpg
-genre: ["Romance", "Fantasy", "Queer", "Adult", "Cozy"]
+genre: ['Romance', 'Fantasy', 'Queer', 'Adult', 'Cozy']
 ---

 > “She was smiling, and for the first time, the building, the city, this place… felt like hers.
 A place she’d still be tomorrow, the week after, next season, next year….
 Home.”